 In this course, we will introduce the advanced phenomena occurring at the micrometer scales.
 We will see how complex flows can be used to drive a variety of further phenomena including alignment and spacing of particles, droplet formation, particle fabrication, and cell separation.
+We will also see manufacturing of materials using Microfluidics devices together with recent applications in machine learning and AI.
 We will employ a critical approach to identify limitations of existing microfluidic technologies and we will develop a mindset oriented towards problem solving (i.e., positive attitude) and design of alternative devices for targeted applications.
-Laboratory activities, scheduled during the revision week, will be employed to strengthen the concepts learned during the lectures.

 Module Content: Introduction to the course.
-Complex flow at the micrometre scale.
-Relevant dimensionless numbers.
 Bounded and unbounded flow.
 Navier-Stokes Equations.
 Particle migration in Newtonian and non-Newtonian liquids.
-[4]
+[2]